- Career steps

 According to a recent PayScale questionnaire, most employees with the job title cybersecurity specialists responded that they have a high level of job satisfaction.

-Payscale also reports that cybersecurity specialists are compensated across a wide range, depending on experience, responsibilities, and geography.
-The pay for a specialist ranges from $45,644 to $115,841.
-The average pay is $74,140.
+Payscale also reports that in 2023, cybersecurity specialists will be compensated across a wide range, depending on experience, responsibilities, and geography.
+The pay for a specialist ranges from $55,000 to $129,000.
+The average pay is $80,799.

 Looking for more information about careers in cybersecurity?
 LEARN MORE.